mhwlng/streamdeck-starcitizen/README.md

 The path, that is found by the plugin, is logged in the `pluginlog.log` file.

-If the path is incorrect, then the appsettings.config file can be adjusted with the correct paths to the p4k file and actionmaps.xml directory :
+If the path is incorrect, then the `appsettings.config` file can be adjusted with the correct paths to the p4k file and the actionmaps.xml directory :

 ```
 <?xml version="1.0" encoding="utf-8" ?>